-On last year’s All Blacks (rugby team) visit to Buenos Aires, two senior Kiwi rugby officials were mugged.
+Two years ago, when the All Blacks (rugby team) visited to Buenos Aires, two senior Kiwi rugby officials were mugged.
 On the same trip my TVNZ colleague Steve Marshall had his camera gear nicked by a couple of blokes on a scooter.
 Latin America is definitely my favorite region in the world.
 But many a traveler has seen the dark side of the place and, because crime can happen anywhere, anytime, to anyone, you should prepare for the worst.

 In the end I was lucky that things didn’t turn nasty.
 So were the Kiwis robbed in Buenos Aires last year.
 For many people, especially first timers, you have to plan ahead.
 Read about the airport you’re arriving in, check out forums, don’t just depend on guidebooks.
 In a crowded, chaotic place like Guatemala, for instance, you will be harassed by touts, taxi drivers and thieves.
 If you look lost, you’re vulnerable so a good step is to just take your time.
 You’ll be tired from a long flight so your guard could be down.